Managing Energy Use and Reducing Greenhouse Gas Emissions

 Category Calculation Method

 1. Purchased goods and services Calculated by multiplying the volume of purchased products and services (physical and monetary data) by the emission factor for each item.
-(See Inventory Database for Environmental Analysis (IDEA) [Ver.
-2.3] and Emission Factor Database for Calculating Greenhouse Gas Emissions of Organizations Through the Supply Chain [Ver.
-3.3].)
+(Used values from the Inventory Database for Environmental Analysis (IDEA), industry-related database charts, and those provided by suppliers.)

 3. Fuel and energy related activities

 Calculated by multiplying the amount of purchased fuel by the emission factor for the fuel type.
-(See IDEA [Ver.
-2.3].)
+(See IDEA.)

-Electricity: Calculated by multiplying the input data of electricity procured from power companies by the average emission factor of all power sources.
-(See Emission Factors Database for Calculating Greenhouse Gas Emissions of Organizations Through the Supply Chain [Ver.
-3.3].)
+Calculated by multiplying the input data of electricity procured from power companies by the average emission factor of all power sources, which is based on the emission factor used to calculate GHG throughout the supply chain.
+(See IDEA.)

 Emissions for transportation are calculated by multiplying weight and distance by emission factors for each type of transportation.
 (See Shippers’ Guide to Energy Conservation Promotion, 7th Edition, Ministry of Economy, Trade and Industry.)

-Emissions for transportation are calculated by multiplying weight, distance, and loading rate by emission factors for each type of transportation.
-(See Emission Factors for Calculating Greenhouse Gas Emissions of Organizations Through the Supply Chain [Ver.
-3.3].)
+Emissions for transportation are calculated by multiplying weight, distance, and loading rate by emission factors for each type of transportation, which is based on the emission factor used to calculate GHG throughout the supply chain.
+(See IDEA.)

-5. Waste generated in operations Calculated by multiplying the amount of waste for each type of waste by the emission factor applicable to type of waste.
-(See Emission Factors for Calculating Greenhouse Gas Emissions of Organizations Through the Supply Chain [Ver.
-3.3].)
+5. Waste generated in operations Calculated by multiplying the amount of waste for each type of waste by the emission factor applicable to type of waste, which is based on the emission factor used to calculate GHG throughout the supply chain.
+(See IDEA.)

-7. Employee commuting Calculated by multiplying the total number of employees and the average number of days of operation by the emission factor.
-(See Emission Factors for Calculating Greenhouse Gas Emissions of Organizations Through the Supply Chain [Ver.
-3.3].)
+7. Employee commuting Calculated by multiplying the total number of employees and the average number of days of operation by the emission factor, which is based on the emission factor used to calculate GHG throughout the supply chain.
+(See IDEA.)

-8. Upstream leased assets Calculated by multiplying floor area of relevant building by the emission factor per unit of floor area.
-(See Emission Factors for Calculating Greenhouse Gas Emissions of Organizations Through the Supply Chain [Ver.
-3.3].)
+8. Upstream leased assets Calculated by multiplying floor area of relevant building by the emission factor per unit of floor area, which is based on the emission factor used to calculate GHG throughout the supply chain.
+(See IDEA.)

 Related Information